na-017/Trie-Based-Word-Suggestion-Editor/README.md

         - Total Memory Occupied by All the Nodes in the Trie

 - F5: Word Suggestion System
     Here if your word is correct this system will recognize this and display if it is correct.
-Otherwise it will instead display the words closed to this which are correct according to the dictionary.
+Otherwise it will instead display the words closest to this which are correct according to the dictionary.
+  Note: To prevent UI overflow, suggestions are capped at a maximum of 15 words, sorted alphabetically

 To exit the Terminal Interface please use Ctrl C.

-Current Issues In the Project:
- -
+Current Limitation(s):
+ -To optimize memory usage, the program only buffers the current word being typed rather than storing the entire text history.
+Whenever a user enters a space, tab, or punctuation mark, the program registers the end of the word and clears the buffer.
+Because of this design choice, users can only backspace within the active word and cannot go back to edit previously completed words.

 I hope you found our project useful.